Dabidddd666/Captone-Project/README.md

 I add more experimental results and comments in readMe file and programming file.
 It is a detailed supports to my report.

-Note that I keep my debugging process in the programming for further work, so it might be no smooth to read.
-I add comments to show the role of differnt cells
+Note that I keep my debugging process in the programming for further work, so it might be not smooth to read.
+I add comments to show the role of differnt cells.

 demo1: it is my inital attempt for the project.
 I shows my debug process, my demo CNN model shown in the reprot.
 The file is mainly for testing.